The role of Pop III stars and early black holes in the 21cm signal from Cosmic Dawn: Introduction

 The purpose of this work is to compute the evolution in redshift of the 21cm global signal starting from the outputs of the recently developed semi-analytical model named \textsc{cat} (Cosmic Archaeology Tool, \citealt{Trinca2022}). \textsc{cat} was developed to investigate the early evolution of the first stars and black holes in a self-consistent way with the aim of constraining the nature of the first BH seeds and their dominant growth mode using current and future observations of the BH mass function at $z > 4$.
 Therefore, the model provides all the necessary input to compute the strength of the 21cm signal generated from the first stars and accreting BHs.

 Semi-analytical models (SAM) provide the simplest and fastest approach to describe the evolution of the Universe during Cosmic Dawn.
 They are often run on top of a merger-tree algorithm or a N-body simulation for the dark matter halo evolution in order to follow the main global properties of galaxies (gas infall and cooling, star formation etc, see \citealt{ValianteRev} for a review).
-By virtue of their simplicity, they allow a fast exploration of the parameter space and for this reason they have been widely used in many studies of structure formation and evolution during the reionization (see e.g. \citealt{Zhou2013, Valiante2016, Mutch2016, Mebane2020}, Balu et al. in prep).
+By virtue of their simplicity, they allow a fast exploration of the parameter space and for this reason they have been widely used in many studies of structure formation and evolution during the reionization (see e.g. \citealt{Zhou2013, Valiante2016, Mutch2016, Mebane2020, Balu2022}).
 However to compute the 21cm signal and higher-order statistic (power spectrum, bi-spectrum etc.) from semi-analytical models of galaxy formation they must also account for reionization.
-To obtain a realistic ionization (and 21cm) map there are different approaches (see \citealt{Morales2010} for a complete review).
-These include: \textit(i) full hydro-dynamical simulations solving 3D radiative transfer equation (see \citealt{Eide2018,Eide2020} for one of the most recent numerical simulation of reionization), \textit(ii) analytical computation based on the bubble model introduced by \citet{Furlanetto2004} are used to compare different reionization scenarios (\citealt{Ahn2021}) and \textit (iii) semi-numerical methods based on an excursion-set formalism to obtain an ionized distribution which is associated with a catalogue of sources through a filtering technique (\citealt{Mesinger2007}).
+To obtain a realistic ionization (and 21cm) map there are different approaches (see \citealt{Morales2010} and \citealt{Wise2019} for two complete reviews).
+These include: \textit(i) full hydro-dynamical simulations solving 3D radiative transfer equation (see \citealt{Rosdahl2018,Eide2018,Eide2020,Ocvirk2020,Garaldi2022,Kannan2022,Smith2022} for some of the most recent numerical simulation of reionization), \textit(ii) analytical computation based on the bubble model introduced by \citet{Furlanetto2004} are used to compare different reionization scenarios (\citealt{Ahn2021}) and \textit (iii) semi-numerical methods based on an excursion-set formalism to obtain an ionized distribution which is associated with a catalogue of sources through a filtering technique (\citealt{Mesinger2007}).
 Being much faster and computationally less expensive than numerical simulations these models are now very popular for obtaining ionization and 21cm maps \citep[e.g.][]{Mesinger2011, Fialkov2013a, Cohen2017, Qin2020, munoz2021, Jones2022}.
+In this work, reionization is computed analytically but self-consistently with the evolving sources inside \textsc{cat}.
+This is not a major concern of our model because we aim at predicting the 21cm global signal with a particular focus on the absorption feature during the cosmic dawn when the Universe was fully neutral.
+Nevertheless, \textsc{cat} allows us to describe in a self-consistent way the evolution of the first sources in the high redshift Universe (from the cosmic dawn to the epoch of reionization) including the first metal-free (or very metal-poor) stars that likely formed in low-mass halos as well as their associated black hole remnants.
+The modeling of these so-called light BH seeds, which dominate the BH seed population at $z \geq 15$ \citep{Trinca2022, Sassano2021, Valiante2016}, allows us to follow their subsequent growth via both gas accretion and mergers, matching the properties of SMBHs at $z \simeq 6 - 7$, as well as the evolution of the AGN luminosity function at $z \geq 4$ \citep{Trinca2022}.
+As far as we are aware, none of the models that follow the evolution of the first BHs has been used to compute the 21cm global signal.
+Throughout this work, we distinguish the impact of each class of sources (Population III stars, Population II stars and first BHs) on the evolution of the 21cm signal.